Rossh87/react-use-fp/docs/about/index.md

 ```

 And finally, our component.
 Notice the **first argument** to `useFPReducer` is a plain object with one property.
 This object's single key will become the `Action` type that triggers our handler function, and the associated property is the function itself.
 In the second call, we pass in the inital state and reducer we defined above.  `state` and `dispatch` are exactly what you expect them to be--use them as if they were returned from vanilla `useReducer`.
+The thrird item returned is an object populated with typesafe action-creators.
+Each property on the `actions` object is a function that can be called with a payload of the appropriate type, and returns the correct action to initiate the associated handler.
 ```
 const CountDisplay: React.FunctionComponent<any> = (props) => {
-	const [state, dispatch] = useFPReducer({UPDATE_COUNT: countHandler})(initialState, countReducer)
+	const [state, dispatch, actions] = useFPReducer({UPDATE_COUNT: countHandler})(initialState, countReducer)

-	const onClick = (e) => dispatch({ type: 'UPDATE_COUNT' });
+	const onClick = (e) => dispatch(actions.UPDATE_COUNT());

 	return <h1 onClick={onClick}>The current count is: {state.count}</h1>;
 };